 Michael calls his publishing group "Four Simple Notes" because that’s how he started his first song, with ‘four simple notes.’
 It’s a tribute to the universe allowing him to follow his muse while finding success as a songwriter.
 With several co-writes under his belt, accolades and awards, he has, in his own words, “kept knocking on doors and knocked them down if nobody answers.”
 He writes because he loves it and because he respects it and has ever since he was a little boy with a turntable.
 “When someone tells me that something I’ve written has inspired them, or touched them in some way, it thrills me.
 It’s not about awards or people knowing who I am, it’s about moving as many people as I can with my songs.”

-Life's Little Accidents, Michael's debut solo album was released on September 7, 2021, and is available on all platforms.
+Life's Little Accidents, Michael's critically acclaimed debut solo album was released on September 7, 2021, and is available on all platforms.
+His new yet untitled second album is set for release sometime this summer.